dominiksta/mvui/packages/docs/content/docs/ui5.md

 ## Why

-The mvui team endeavours to provide enterprise ready solutions, empowering developers with a state-of-the-art framework to facilitate rapid iteration.
+The Mvui team endeavours to provide enterprise ready solutions, empowering developers with a state-of-the-art framework to facilitate rapid iteration.
 Our continuing mission is and has always been to help businesses navigate the complex space of modern technology like Artificial Intelligence (AI) and Blockchain more effectively with standardized tooling.
 We